How HERDD bedding works.

 Still prefer your own bedding?

-HERDD bedding has highly absorbent properties, clumping together when it reaches maximum saturation.
-This means urine is absorbed into the bedding, and at the point where the bedding is no longer going to absorb further moisture, it clumps together for easy removal with a rake.
+HERDD bedding darkens and clumps together when it reaches maximum saturation.
+When urine is absorbed into the bedding over-and-over, it gets to a point where the bedding is no longer able to absorb more moisture — it clumps together for easy removal with a rake.
+Watch our reel here to see how easy it is to clean out wet patches.

-A base layer of HERDD will effectively capture moisture, and contribute to keeping the environment below your animal’s resting place more hygienic.
-It may mean you use less of your current bedding as a top layer.
-We suggest starting a base layer with 3-4 bags in the centre of the stall or in the area the animal urinates, adding more bags as you require.
-Alternatively, to still get the benefits of HERDD’s absorbency, long lasting and easy-to-muck-out characteristics, use 2-4 bags as a ‘topping’ layer on your existing bed.
+Adding HERDD to your existing beds will contribute to keeping the environment below your animal’s resting place hygienic and absorbent.
+It may mean you use your current bed as a base layer, and add HERDD on top as you need to top-up.
+To still get the benefits of HERDD’s absorbency, long lasting and easy-to-muck-out characteristics, use 2-4 bags as a ‘topping’ layer on your existing bed, with 1 bag a fortnight to top up after that.
 We think you’ll notice a difference!

-Give HERDD bedding a go, you may surprise yourself… plus our 100% compostable bag helps you help our environment :)
+Give HERDD bedding a go, you may surprise yourself… plus our 100% compostable bag helps you help our planet :)